-- 1. The District is not required to provide FAPE to a student with a disability who has graduated with a regular high school diploma.
-Students who have participated in a graduation ceremony but have not been awarded a regular high school diploma continue to be eligible to receive FAPE through age 21, inclusive (i.e. through the day before the student's 22nd birthday, unless his or her 22nd birthday occurs during the school year, in which case he or she is eligible for such services through the end of the school year). - 2.
+- 1. The District is not required to provide FAPE to a student with a disability who has graduated with a regular high school diploma.24 Students who have participated in a graduation ceremony but have not been awarded a regular high school diploma continue to be eligible to receive FAPE through age 21, inclusive.
+If the eligible student reaches the age of 22 during the school year, the student is eligible for such services through the end of the school year.25 - 2.
 The District is required to provide FAPE to a student with a disability who has fulfilled the minimum State graduation requirements set forth in the School Code but whose IEP prescribes special education, transition planning, transition services, or related services beyond that point.
-In such cases, the issuance of the diploma shall be deferred so that the student will continue to be eligible for those services. - Any child 18 through 21 years of age who is incarcerated and who is not identified as eligible and did not have an IEP in his/her educational placement immediately prior to incarceration shall not be provided FAPE. - LEGAL REF.: 20 U.S.C. §§ 1412 (State eligibility), 1413 (Local educational agency eligibility). - 34 C.F.R. §§ 300.101 (Free appropriate public education (FAPE)), 300.102 (Limitation -- exception to FAPE for certain ages), 300.103 (FAPE methods and payments), 300.106 (Extended school year services). - 105 ILCS 5/14-1.02 (Children with disabilities). - 23 Ill.
-Admin.
-Code §§ 226.50 (Requirements for a Free Appropriate Public Education (FAPE)), 226.700 (General).
+In such cases, the issuance of the diploma shall be deferred so that the student will continue to be eligible for those services.
+26 - Any child 18 through 21 (or, if applicable, 22) years of age who is incarcerated and who is not identified as eligible and did not have an IEP in his/her educational placement immediately prior to incarceration shall not be provided FAPE.
+27

+22 105 ILCS 5/14-1.02, amended by P.A.
+102-172.

+23 23 III.Admin.Code §226.50(c)(1).